Criminal Record? Yes, You Can Get HAZWOPER Certified

 However, it’s important to be aware that while certification is achievable, your record may influence your employment opportunities in the field.
 Different employers have varying policies regarding the hiring of individuals with criminal backgrounds.
 The key is to approach your job search with honesty, highlighting your HAZWOPER certification, skills, and any rehabilitative steps you’ve taken.

 Remember, your past does not define your future.
-With dedication, transparency, and a focus on personal and professional development, you can navigate the path toward a rewarding career in the hazardous material and emergency response field, even with a criminal record.
+With dedication, transparency, and a focus on personal and professional development, you can navigate the path toward a rewarding career in the hazardous material and emergency response field, even with a criminal history.
 Keep striving for growth and opportunities, and believe in your ability to turn over a new leaf and contribute positively to this vital industry.